aws/aws-sdk-js-v3/README.md

 Issues you open will be evaluated, and included in our roadmap for the GA launch.

 **Gitter channel**.
 For informal discussion or general feedback, you may join the [Gitter chat](https://gitter.im/aws/aws-sdk-js-v3).
-The Gitter channel is also a great place to get help with v3 RC from other developers.
+The Gitter channel is also a great place to get help with v3 from other developers.
 JS SDK team doesn't track the discussion daily, so feel free to open a GitHub issue if your question is not answered there.

 #### Contributing

-You can open pull requests for fixes or additions to the new AWS SDK for JavaScript v3 RC.
+You can open pull requests for fixes or additions to the new AWS SDK for JavaScript v3.
 All pull requests must be submitted under the Apache 2.0 license and will be reviewed by an SDK team member prior to merging.
 Accompanying unit tests are appreciated.
 See [Contributing](CONTRIBUTING.md) for more information.